ARM Linux: Reliable Setup Checklist

 # Should log in without password prompt

-Disable password authentication (only after confirming key login works):
+Disable password authentication only after the key login works:

 sudo nano /etc/ssh/sshd_config